 Luckily for all concerned – spiders included – cooler heads eventually prevailed.
 One of those was zoologist Oleg Polumordvinov, who declared the alien arachnid to be a common Flower Crab Spider that posed no threat to humanity.

 Indeed, the reverse may be true as one commenter opined, “This spider is definitely not poisonous, I used to eat those when I was a kid.”
-That would explain a thing or two about modern Russia, not to mention the puzzling lack of glam rock bands there. (via HNGN and LNR Media, Ziggy image via Joe Wilson Shop)
+That would explain a thing or two about modern Russia, not to mention the puzzling lack of glam rock bands and Doc Ock LEGO figurines there. (via HNGN, image via Brickset)